iterative/katacoda-scenarios/basics/versioning/step2.md

    `git status`{{execute}}

-   Currently we have three versions of `file.txt` on the DVC cache, and three versions of `file.txt.dvc` on GIT:
+   Currently we have three versions of `file.txt` on the DVC cache, and three versions of `file.txt.dvc` on Git:

    `tree -a -I .git`{{execute}}